 There are many types of sinuses, such as the paranasal sinuses of the skull or the dural sinuses of the cerebral meninges.
 The pericardial sinuses are formed during embryological development as a consequence of heart formation and act as important structures for cardiothoracic surgeons to place ligature for vessel occlusion during surgery.

-Sinuses are located throughout the body.
-They are typically found within the bones of the head.
-The word “sinus” is typically understood to be the paranasal sinuses that are located near the nose and connect to the nasal cavity.
-There are 4 paranasal sinuses: maxillary, ethmoid, sphenoid, and frontal.
-Each is found in the respectively named bone.
-There are also sinuses found in the dura of the brain.
-The dural venous sinuses include the superior sagittal, straight, and the sigmoid, among others.
-They function as the brain’s venous system.
+Sinuses are located throughout the body and perform varying functions.
+Sinuses are typically associated with the cavities within the skull.
+The word “sinus” is most commonly understood to be the paranasal sinuses that are located near the nose and connect to the nasal cavity.
+There are four paranasal sinuses, each corresponding with the respective bone for which it is named: maxillary, ethmoid, sphenoid, and frontal.
+Sinuses also exist in the dura of the brain, which includes the superior sagittal, straight, and the sigmoid, among others.
+These dural venous sinuses function as the brain’s venous system.
 Other sinuses are found in the kidney, heart, and lymphatic system.